Community gardens

 There are many types of community gardens across City of Port Phillip including:

-- Raised planter boxes in parks and reserves for communal use.
+- Communal garden beds in parks and reserves

 - Community spaces where residents can engage in gardening.